Flag Protocol

 unless otherwise informed by national approach

-Serving Local Member of Parliament Buckinghamshire County Flag On the day of funeral only
+Serving Local Member of Parliament Buckinghamshire County Flag Operation Oak On the day of funeral only

-Former MP Buckinghamshire County Flag On the day of the funeral only
+Former MP Buckinghamshire County Flag Operation Oak On the day of the funeral only

-Serving Leader of the Council Buckinghamshire County Flag From the day of death until sunset
+Serving Leader of the Council Buckinghamshire County Flag Operation Oak From the day of death until sunset

 on the day of the funeral

-Serving Chairman of the Council Buckinghamshire County Flag From the day of death until sunset
+Serving Chairman of the Council Buckinghamshire County Flag Operation Oak From the day of death until sunset

 on the day of the funeral

-The High Sheriff/Under Sheriff Buckinghamshire County Flag From the day of death until sunset on the day of the funeral
+The High Sheriff/Under Sheriff Buckinghamshire County Flag Operation Oak From the day of death until sunset on the day of the funeral

-HM Lord-Lieutenant Buckinghamshire County Flag From the day of death until sunset on the day of the funeral
+HM Lord-Lieutenant Buckinghamshire County Flag Operation Oak From the day of death until sunset on the day of the funeral

-Honorary Alderman Buckinghamshire County Flag On the day of the funeral only
+Honorary Alderman Buckinghamshire County Flag Operation Oak On the day of the funeral only

-Serving Councillor Buckinghamshire County Flag On the day of the funeral only
+Serving Councillor Buckinghamshire County Flag Operation Oak On the day of the funeral only

-Any additional considerations to lower flags to half-mast must be considered and signed off by a member of CMT.
+Any additional requests to lower flags to half-mast must be considered and signed off by a member of the council’s Corporate Management Team and for the Leader to be informed.